toothbrush/ios-buildtools/README.md

 ##Credits

-I didn't really create anything here, I just put a few building blocks together the way I liked then.
+I didn't really create anything here, I just put a few building blocks together the way I liked them.
 Credit should go to the following people (see the URLs for where I got all the ingredients for this toolset):

 * https://github.com/jhaynie/iphonesim
 * http://blog.highorderbit.com/2009/09/02/building-xcode-projects-in-vim-with-rake/